 So there's a very important golden rule.
 No matter whether it's a traditional letter, email or phone calls:

-NEVER EVER EVER EVER give anyone your PIN.
+NEVER EVER EVER EVER give anyone your PIN or password.

 Don't do it, don't think about it.
 Always assume it's a fake.